-- Writing simple, coherent narratives about those of others (real and fictional) - Writing about real events, recording these simply and clearly. - Demarcating most sentences in their writing with capital letters and full stops, and use question marks correctly when required. - Using present and past tense mostly correctly. - Using co-ordination (e.g. or / and / but) and some subordination (e.g. when / if / that / because) to join clauses. - Segmenting spoken words into phonemes and representing these by graphemes, spelling many of these words correctly and making phonically-plausible attempts at others. - Spelling some common exception words. - Forming capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters. - Using spacing between words. - Learning how to consider what they are going to write before beginning; by planning, speaking aloud and writing down key words or ideas.
+- Writing simple, coherent narratives about those of others (real and fictional) - Writing about real events, recording these simply and clearly. - Demarcating most sentences in their writing with capital letters and full stops, and use question marks correctly when required.

-- Writing stories, poems, instructions and recounts, whilst learning how to use full stops, capital letters, exclamation marks and question marks. - Using a variety of adjectives, adverbs, conjunctions, sentence openers and verbs to engage the reader. - Recognising the key features of newspaper reports, instructions, stories and information texts.
-For example: columns, paragraphs, imperative verbs, story language and sub headings. - Handwriting: introducing joined handwriting, sentence writing, practising the use of capital letters, full stops and different ways of joining sentences by starting to use some of the diagonal and horizontal strokes needed to join letters. - Writing capital letters, lower case letters and digits of the correct size and orientation. - Write sentences in order to create short narratives.
-(Y1) - Join sentences using the conjunction 'and' to link ideas and sentences.
-(Y1 and 2) - Read our writing out loud.
-(Y1) - Write sentences using a capital letter at the start and ending with a full stop.
-(Y1 and 2)
+- Using present and past tense mostly correctly. - Using co-ordination (e.g. or / and / but) and some subordination (e.g. when / if / that / because) to join clauses. - Segmenting spoken words into phonemes and representing these by graphemes, spelling many of these words correctly and making phonically-plausible attempts at others. - Spelling some common exception words. - Forming capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters. - Using spacing between words. - Learning how to consider what they are going to write before beginning; by planning, speaking aloud and writing down key words or ideas. - Writing stories, poems, instructions and recounts, whilst learning how to use full stops, capital letters, exclamation marks and question marks. - Using a variety of adjectives, adverbs, conjunctions, sentence openers and verbs to engage the reader. - Recognising the key features of newspaper reports, instructions, stories and information texts.
+For example: columns, paragraphs, imperative verbs, story language and sub headings. - Handwriting: introducing joined handwriting, sentence writing, practising the use of capital letters, full stops and different ways of joining sentences by starting to use some of the diagonal and horizontal strokes needed to join letters. - Writing capital letters, lower case letters and digits of the correct size and orientation. - Use adjectives and adverbs to describe (from Year 1) - Write sentences in order to create short narratives. (from Year 1) - Join sentences using the conjunction 'and' to link ideas and sentences. (from Year 1) - Read our writing out loud. (from Year 1) - Write sentences using a capital letter at the start and ending with a full stop. (from Year 1) - Add new words in our writing (adjectives and adverbs). (from Year 1) - Join sentences using conjunctions 'but' and 'because'. (from Year 1) - Read our writing aloud to check that it makes sense. (from Year 1) - Use a capital letter when writing the personal pronoun 'l', names, places and the days of the week. (from Year 1)